'People Thought It Was A Shooting!': Suspects Sought For Setting Off Fireworks Inside Parks Mall In Arlington

 Call us if you know them

 They will be held accountable.
-People thought it was a shooting!READ MORE: Dallas County Reports 5 New Cases Of More Contagious COVID-19 Variant B.1.1.7
+People thought it was a shooting!READ MORE: 23 Candidates Vying For Open North Texas Congressional Seat Recently Held By Late Ron Wright

 817-469-TIPS